 The genetics of the parents partially (60-80%) determines how tall a child will be when they reach their adult height.
 This is a simple equation that is commonly found in calculator form online, linked here.

-Gymnasts often have “delayed growth” or “stunted height” due to inadequate energy availability (not eating enough to cover demands of training, living, etc) and intense training (stress on the body).
+Gymnasts often have “delayed growth” or “stunted height” due to inadequate energy availability (not eating enough to cover the demands of training, living, etc) and intense training (stress on the body).
 These are considered “environmental effects”.
-This “stunting” is not normal, nor should it be celebrated just because people sometimes favor “shorter” gymnasts.
+This “stunting” is not normal.
+Nor should it be celebrated just because people sometimes favor “shorter” gymnasts.

 Weight vs Body Composition

 The scale tells us how much force exists between the object that’s being weighed (a body) and the planet Earth.
 This can be measured in pounds or kilograms.
 But it does not delineate bone mass, water, muscle, intestinal contents, etc. You may say “well of course, you should be measuring body composition and not weight” which is a *better* measure.
 But it’s still not perfect.

 The most accurate measures of body composition likely come from the DEXA scan in combination with other measures.
 This equipment is not easily accessible as it’s usually only found within universities or medical offices.
 Those scales at the gym with the metal plates or the hand-held BIA gadget (bioelectrical impedance) have such a huge margin of error.
 It is not worth using as it can easily mislead an athlete.

 Gymnasts should not be weighed by their coaches.
 Period.
 The coach is not equipped to counsel a gymnast about weight nor the steps that need to be taken to address nutrition issues.
 Regarding the number on the scale, I always ask parents and athletes, “what are you going to do with this information?”
 Very rarely does focusing on a gymnast’s weight or body fat percentage provide positive outcomes for the young, aesthetic sport athlete.